Harmful Sexual Behaviour

-Harmful sexual behaviour is described as:
+Harmful sexual behaviour can be defined as:

 ‘One or more children engaging in sexual discussions or acts that are inappropriate for their age or stage of development.
 These can range from using sexually explicit words and phrases to full penetrative sex with other children or adults’, NICE, September 2016.

 There is similarity between HSB and other forms of abuse, particularly child sexual exploitation and it is important that professionals are aware about what is HSB.

 Harmful sexual behaviour includes using sexually explicit words and phrases, inappropriate touching, using sexual violence or threats, and full penetrative sex with other children or adults.
 It can happen face to face, virtual (on-line), through the use of gaming consoles (e.g. XBox, Play Station) and other social media and ‘apps’.

 The understanding of harmful sexual behaviour needs to be within the context of healthy sexual behaviour and how to differentiate between harm and normal exploration and sexual development.